Cbarrett770822/DATALAKESYNCMONGO/README.md

 1. Use the deployment script:
    ```
-   deploy-to-netlify.bat
+   deploy.bat
    ```
-   This script will guide you through the deployment process.
+   This script will install dependencies, run tests, and deploy to Netlify.

 2. Alternatively, deploy manually:
    - Build the application: `npm run build`